Network Tools

 Accessing Network Tools

-To execute a ping query using ENLYZE Edge, open the for the respective SPARK and navigate to “Network Tools”.
+To execute a ping query using ENLYZE Edge, open the interface for the respective SPARK and navigate to “Network Tools”.

 2